WidadFjrY/crud-mysql-with-golang-app/README.md

 `
 2. Navigate to the project directory:
    `cd crud-mysql-with-golang-app`
+3. Install library driver MySQL using the following command: `go get -u https://github.com/go-sql-driver/mysql`
-3. Create a database named **todo_list** in your MySQL database.
+4. Create a database named **todo_list** in your MySQL database.
-4. Run the SQL script **db/todo_list.sql** to create the required table.
+5. Run the SQL script **db/todo_list.sql** to create the required table.
-5. Run the following command to start the application:
+6. Run the following command to start the application:
    `go run main.go`

 ## Features